Ventino: El precio de la gloria

-Ventino: El precio de la gloria is a Colombian telenovela created by Jhonny Ortiz.
-It premiered on Caracol Televisión on 1 March 2023.
+Ventino: El precio de la gloria (English: The Price of Glory, Ventino) is a Colombian telenovela created by Jhonny Ortiz.
+It aired on Caracol Televisión from 1 March 2023 to 30 May 2023.
 The series follows four singers who on their path to fame, will have to overcome several obstacles including their manager, who is willing to step over anyone who attempts to overshadow her.
-It stars Natalia Alfanador, Makis de Angulo, Camila Esguerra, Olga Lucía Vives and Carolina Gómez.
+It stars Natalia Afanador, Makis de Angulo, Camila Esguerra, Olga Lucía Vives and Carolina Gómez.

 Plot

 Martina Pumarejo (Carolina Gómez) is an ambitious woman who, after sleeping with her best friend's boyfriend, becomes pregnant.
 In order to protect her reputation, she gives birth alone, abandons her daughter and goes ahead with her life.
 Twenty years later, Martina has become a music producer and the renowned judge of a reality show.
 One day she meets Natalia, a young singer who publicly accuses her of being a tyrant.
 As a lesson for Natalia, Martina devises a plan of revenge that has at its center a musical girl group whom she will use as an excuse to humiliate and destroy her.